MohamedEshmawy/Micro2/README.md

 <h1>This is arm microcontroller based Project</h1>
 <h3>this project is made with tiva c microcontroller jsut for
-learning purposes only not more this project is built of Three UART connected systems <h3>
+learning purposes only not more .<br>
+This project is built of Three UART connected systems .<h3>
 <h3>12 embedded system engineer from Ain shams University participated in this project</h3>
 <h3><ol>
 <li>Mohamed Reda Gouda   , Team Leader </li>